AwalaApp/network-website/about.md

 - [Security audit of the protocol suite (2019)](/archives/security-audit-2019-03.pdf).
 All issues were addressed before starting the implementation of the protocol suite.
 - [User Experience (2021)](/archives/ux-assessment-2021.pdf).
 [The issues raised are tracked on GitHub](https://github.com/relaycorp/relayverse/issues/32).

-As of Q4 2023, we're requesting a security audit of the reference implementations, and we're hoping to make the results available by mid 2024.
+As of April 2024, we're requesting a security audit of the reference implementations.
+We expect the report to be available by the end of Q3 2024.